 - Choose eco-friendly products.
 What ingredients are in the things you buy?
 Are they biodegradable?
 Earth-friendly in other ways?
 Looking into your shopping cart to find the most environmentally conscious products possible will truly make a difference.

-- Labels like B Corp., the cruelty-free leaping bunny and USDA Organic are great places to start because there’s accountability for how those products are produced.
+- Products with labels like B Corp, the cruelty-free leaping bunny, and USDA Organic are great places to start because there’s accountability for how those products are produced.

 - Finding the right retailer gives you a head start in this department, too, as natural retailers will have their own process for sourcing quality, natural products.

 - Think before you buy.
-Thirty to 40 percent of the food supply is wasted annually in our country, so before you make a purchase in the grocery store, ask yourself if you’re sure you’ll use it before it goes bad.
+Thirty to 40 percent of the food supply is wasted annually in the United States, so before you make a purchase in the grocery store, ask yourself if you’re sure you’ll use it before it goes bad.
 Back at home, keep an eye on your food and be honest with yourself.
 If something is starting to go bad, find someone else who will eat it or freeze it for later use.